Prevent injuries in yoga

 Posted By : Yogi Mahesh Chetan.

-In modern times, the understanding of yoga has been altered, which leads to injury because of not having a more expansive or overall understanding of yoga as life, as a union, as something to come out and join the absolute, which brings us out of injury not in injury .that leads one to suffer.
+In modern times, the understanding of yoga has been altered, which leads to injury because one does not have a more expansive or overall understanding of yoga as life, as a union, as something to come out and join the absolute, which brings us out of injury, not in injury.
+That leads one to suffer.
 One falsely perceives it as just a physical exercise routine rather than doing aspects of Asanas or any act that has to go away and merge or dissolve into absolute.

 The immense rise in the postural yoga practice has no evidence or very little in the traditional times where now so much importance is given to postural practice, rigorous routine, running from yoga studios to yoga teachers from yoga festivals to several jumping from on to the other school.
 Still, traditionally, yoga meant sitting and resting without pain to concentrate deeper.